Greek landing at Smyrna: The Greek landing

 Admiral Calthorpe left the area on May 21 and on May 23, the Greek commander in the area went against orders issued by the Allies and Venizelos by ordering the expansion of military operations in Aydın and Şuhut.
 These operations initially did not face significant resistance, but ethnic violence erupted along the way leading to significant violence and chaos; particularly in the Battle of Aydın from May 27 until June 27, 1919.
-In many areas, Greek forces demobilized the Ottoman police and then left the area resulting in Turkish mobs looting Greek property and killing Greek citizens.
-This was retaliation for atrocities committed by Greek soldiers and civilians in Smyrna and the surrounding area against Turks.
+In many areas, Greek forces demobilized the Ottoman police and then were forced to leave the area resulting in Turkish mobs, who escaped from jail, looting Greek property and killing Greek citizens.
+The nationalist group led by Yörük Ali also committed multiple massacres, rapes and other crimes against Greek civilians.

-When the atrocities were exposed and condemned by the British House of Commons on 26 June, Venizelos faced British diplomatic pressure to conduct an official inquiry.

-Court martial on August 15, 1919 led by the Greek High Commissioner for the violence on May 15 and May 16 pronounced 74 convictions (including 48 Greeks, 13 Turks, 12 Armenians and one Jew).

-According to the Inter-Allied Commission of Inquiry, the casualties on 15 May were as follows: Greek army (2 killed, 6 wounded); 100 Greek civilians (20 killed, 20 drowned, 60 wounded); 300-400 Turkish civilians killed or wounded.